DaDaJiao/React.js_Test-Paper-with-random-proposition/README.md

 # React.js Test Paper with Random Proposition

 ###Function
-It can initialize a test paper with random proposition.
+Initialize a test paper with random proposition.
 If you answer the question correctly, <br>it will not show up the next time you initialize a test paper.<br> All the correct anwsers are A.

 ###Module Structure
 StartButton (call) Paper (call) Quesion